Tracheomalacia - acquired

 Exams and Tests

-A physical examination confirms the symptoms.
+A physical exam confirms the symptoms.
 A chest x-ray may show narrowing of the trachea when breathing out.
 Even if the x-ray is normal, it is needed to rule out other problems.

 A procedure called a laryngoscopy is used to diagnose the condition.
 This procedure allows the otolaryngologist (ear, nose, and throat doctor, or ENT) to see the structure of the airway and determine how severe the problem is.